plut/ConstructiveGeometry.jl/docs/src/meshing.md

 ### Auxiliary meshes

 These are the meshes of any `highlight`()ed parts of the objects.
-Auxiliary meshes are only used for displaying
+Auxiliary meshes are only used for displaying;
-(whether interactively with GLMakie, or as an image with CairoMakie);
 they are ignored when exporting the object to STL or SVG format.

 ## [Precision: `atol` and `rtol`](@id atol_rtol)